DieRust/phraseFinder/readme.md

-# Lab 2 report from Pros subject
-## Rafał Lesiak index's number 331254
+# PraseFinder

-In this project i must to do a program to find phrase in given path to file.\
+In this project i make a program to find phrase in given path to file.\
 A phraze and path must be given in call arguments.
 The program's outputs will be the number of line and number of column in this file.

 To do this i made my own library which in I predefine my structs and my functions.\